vaqMAD/TimeMate/README.md

 ## ❓ Why

-At the beginning of my programming journey, understanding how time-related operations work in code gave me quite a few headaches 😉.
+At the beginning of my programming journey, understanding how time-related operations work in code gave me quite a few headaches.
 Around that time, I was heavily relying on time trackers — both at my previous job, where I measured time spent on tasks, and for self-motivation during coding sessions.
 I was genuinely curious about how such tools are built, while also having the previosly mentioned issue constantly lingering in the back of my mind.